Mezosky/Feature-Extractor-SlowFast/README.md

 - [X] Add Decord to the code
 - [X] Add a crop function to cut the image from the center
 - [ ] Compare the dataloaders
-- [ ] Create a dataloader with the charades and kinetics class from pyslowfast
+- [x] Create a dataloader with the charades and kinetics class from pyslowfast
+- [x] Add video format selector
+- [x] Add X3D encoder
+    - [X] Add X3D head
+    - [X] Add X3D forward
+    - [X] Modify head in build.py
+    - [X] Add yaml
+- [ ] X3D has a bug with the framerate, I have to check why is generating a big sampling of frames
+- [ ] Check number of frames in videos
+    - [ ] Add a fps reader to the inputs videos

 # How to run